SEMICeu/uri.semic.eu-puris/README.md

 Providing information on the wrong path or not providing all the serializations will not lead to execution failure of proxies.
 End users will get a proper 404 HTTP error.
 Resolving is by correcting the provided content.

-### Supportive scripts notes
+### access

-As the master repositories of the Core Vocabularies normally contain an RDF file describing the Core Vocabulary, bash scripts have been made to transform a RDF file into a directory structure with RDF files according to the rules of this repository.
-The script [process.sh](https://github.com/SEMICeu/uri.semic.eu-puris/blob/main/scripts/process.sh) transforms the content for the m8g domain.

-When executed in the scripts directory a subdirectory `dir` will be created.
-This content can then be copied to the target directory releases in this repository.
+This repository is also made available through github pages.
+This facilitates the implementation of the PURI proxy, because then the PURI handling proxy can redirect to the latest content of the repository.